Editor's Note: Autism and ASD will be used interchangeably in this article.

-- A child with an ASD might not turn to look, even after his name is repeated several times, but will respond to other sounds.
+A child with ASD might not turn to look, even after his name is repeated several times, but will respond to other sounds.

 At 18 Months

-- A child with an ASD might make no attempt to compensate for delayed speech or might limit speech to parroting what is heard on TV or what she just heard.
+A child with ASD might make no attempt to compensate for delayed speech or might limit speech to parroting what is heard on TV or what she just heard.

 At 24 Months

-- A child without an ASD brings a picture to show his mother and shares his joy from it with her.
+A child with typical development brings a picture to show his mother and shares his joy from it with her.

-- A child with an ASD might bring her a bottle of bubbles to open but doesn’t look at his mom’s face when he does or share in the pleasure of playing together.
+A child with ASD might bring her a bottle of bubbles to open, but he does not look at his mom's face when she does or share in the pleasure of playing together.